josxha/flutter-maplibre/docs/docs/layers/hillshade-layer.md

 ---
 sidebar_position: 1
-description: 'Add Polygons to the map.'
+description: 'Render elevation on the map.'
 ---

 # Hillshade Layer